Online MSc Mental Health

 Fees

-• a sound grasp of core principles of mental health, youth mental health and interdisciplinary research methods.
+• Demonstrate a sound grasp of core principles of mental health, youth mental health and interdisciplinary research methods

-• advanced knowledge of specialist subjects in mental health research, practice, and policy.
+• Gain further knowledge of advanced specialist mental health subjects

 Why study this course?

-• This is the only interdisciplinary taught MSc in Mental Health in the UK, offering you a unique opportunity to study alongside other students drawn from a wide range of professional and educational backgrounds.
+• This is the only distance learning interdisciplinary MSc in Mental Health in the UK, offering you a unique opportunity to study alongside students from around the world in your own time.
+You will meet students from a wide range of professional and educational backgrounds from across the globe.

-• You will benefit from a long and established history in world-leading interdisciplinary mental health research, with experts working directly with NHS partners to understand the causes of poor mental health and develop effective treatments and services.
+• You will benefit from the University of Birmingham's long and established history in world-leading interdisciplinary mental health research.
+Our experts also come from wide and varied backgrounds, many having practical experience, such as working with medical and educational partners to understand the causes of poor mental health and develop effective treatments and services

 Modules